Hyperparathyroid UK (HPT UK)

 Your GP is unlikely to know what post-operative care and advice you may need, even though you'll be discharged into their care.
 Realistically you will have to take charge of your own recovery, just as you had to take charge to get a diagnosis.
 The NICE guideline committee chose not to include any guidance for post op care.
 We offer this free and comprehensive advice via our Facebook patient support group.
 Please join for guidance, which we believe is crucial in the first few days/weeks after surgery.
 You could face a significant drop in calcium if magnesium and/or vitamin D are low, and will likely need our recommended supplements (vitamin D, magnesium, boron, calcium).
 Lack of awareness and guidance can result in day 3/4 calcium crash; pins and needles, muscle spasms and cramps.
 Temporary hypocalcaemia or tetany can require urgent medical attention. (worst case scenario).

-We can't emphasise enough, the importance of magnesium for parathyroid patients, before and after surgery.
+Magnesium We place great emphasis on the importance of magnesium for parathyroid patients, before and after surgery.
 Magnesium is an essential co-factor when trying to raise vitamin D pre-op.
 It's essential post-op when trying to prevent a drop in calcium or to increase low calcium.
 It works in tandem with calcium for muscle function (obviously the heart is our biggest muscle).
 When a patient presents with cardiac arrhythmias, how many doctors check magnesium levels?
 How many consider if patients are taking prescribed medications which could reduce serum magnesium?
 Like Omeprazole, or Cinacalcet?
 How many doctors know that primary hyperparathyroidism, hypothyroidism, diabetes and fibromyalgia all contribute to low magnesium?
 York cardiologist Dr Sanjay Gupta recorded this information 'Why Magnesium is good for you', which reinforces my points: https://www.youtube.com/watch?v=oZYXBYAHhN8

-Message to all clinicians: Please read 'magnesium and the parathyroid', before telling your patients they do not need magnesium tested or to take a magnesium supplement.
-We recommend magnesium glycinate or malate. https://pubmed.ncbi.nlm.nih.gov/12105390/
+Message to all clinicians: Please read 'magnesium and the parathyroid', before telling your patients they don't need magnesium testing or to take a magnesium supplement.
+We recommend magnesium glycinate https://pubmed.ncbi.nlm.nih.gov/12105390/

 Serum magnesium only represents 1% of our magnesium.
-The remaining 99% is in our bones and cells where its needed.
+The remaining 99% is in bones and cells where its needed.
 Nearly all parathyroid patients will benefit from supplementing with magnesium.
-It is important first to ask your doctor to test magnesium first because high serum magnesium can be an indicator of FHH.
+It is important to ask your doctor to test magnesium before supplementing because high serum magnesium can be an indicator of FHH.
 Please do your own research, or join our support groups to learn from our ten years of research and patient experiences.

 Here is one example: 'Preoperative Low Serum Magnesium Level is a Significant Predictive Factor for Postoperative Hypomagnesemia in Patients Who Underwent Parathyroidectomy for Primary Hyperparathyroidism.' https://cms.namikkemalmedj.com/Uploads/Article_51126/nkmj-10-53-En.pdf

-Thousands of NHS appointments are still clogging the system unnecessarily.
+Thousands of NHS appointments are still clogging the NHS system unnecessarily.

 Normocalcaemic (NCPHPT) & Normohormonal (NHPHPT) are distinct biochemical presentations of PHPT Both require the same surgery as classical presentation of elevated calcium and parathyroid hormone.
 If your clinicians are not up to date, please ask them to do some research (if we can find it, so can they) or seek a second opinion and consider contacting us.
 Scroll down to the bottom of this page to read the statements from three surgeons who do recognise and operate on NCPHPT patients.
 You will find more on our Surgeons page.